fiveisprime/statuspage-notifier/README.md

 Having trouble finding the API URL for your statuspage?
 Go to `/api` to see the documentation and URL for your service. :)

+Special thanks go to [Francesca Varney](https://github.com/franvarney) for writing the initial version of the status check.

 # License

 The MIT License (MIT)